Solar-network/docs/docs/api/public-rest-api/endpoints/delegates.md

 # Delegates

 Delegates are regular wallets (addresses) which have registered themselves eligible to become a Delegate by a [registration transaction](/docs/core/transactions/types/delegate-registration).
-If a Delegate is among the top 51 highest voted (by staked SXP), it may run a forging Node, which produces a single block per round, awarding the Delegate 2 SXP + any transaction fees included in that block.
+If a Delegate is among the top 53 highest voted (by staked SXP), it may run a forging Node, which produces a single block per round, awarding the Delegate with Forged SXP + any transaction fees included in that block.
+The forging rewards are dynamic, based on the rank in the top 53.
+The total block reward per round (53 blocks) is 530 SXP.

 Genesis Delegates are the initial, virtualized Delegates.
 They were not registered nor voted in, and in the SXP `mainnet` has been replaced by actual Delegates a long time ago.